vikas-poddar-slalom/katacoda-scenarios/session-09-lab2-gitops-pipeline/step5.md

 Login Succeeded
 ```

-Create the secret; this secret will be used as an image pull secret
+Create the secret; this secret will be used as an image pull secret for your deployment

 `kubectl create secret generic my-nodeapp-registry-secret --from-file=.dockerconfigjson=/root/.docker/config.json --type=kubernetes.io/dockerconfigjson -n demo`{{execute}}